What we know about Michigan church shooter Thomas Sanford

 (CNN) — Thomas Jacob Sanford was known around his small Michigan suburb for his distinctive pickup truck, which he often drove with two American flags flying from the bed behind him.

-In recent weeks, locals said, Sanford began behaving oddly – asking a local political candidate questions about his positions on guns and Mormons, and then nearly running over a longtime friend with the truck in a seeming joke.
+In recent weeks, locals said, Sanford began behaving oddly – nearly running over a longtime friend with his truck in a seeming joke, asking a local political candidate questions about his positions on guns and then openly declaring his hatred for the LDS church, even saying that “Mormons are the Antichrist.”

 Then, on Sunday morning, as neighbors took in the first reports of a mass shooting at a nearby LDS church, they saw the photos: Sanford’s GMC Sierra truck, rammed into the front of the burning building.